-Charging information infor the GPRSpacket domain network is collected for each MS by SGSNs and GGSNs that are serving the MS.
+Charging information in the GPRS network is collected for each MS by SGSNs and GGSNs that are serving the MS.

 The information that the operator uses to generate a bill to a subscriber is operator-specific.
 Billing aspects, e.g., a regular fee for a fixed period, are outside the scope of the present document.